 Why Recommend a Jewish Star?
 Jewish Star is completely free — everyone who enters gets invited to exclusive leadership skills-training opportunities led by incredible mentors in the field of Jewish music and leadership, as well as an invitation to the Jewish Star Community of Practice WhatsApp group where hundreds of like-minded peers share ideas, music, questions, and more.
 No one gets turned away, and once you’re in — you’re in!

-Jewish Star All-Stars will receive:
+Jewish Star All-Stars receive:

 Widespread recognition on Jewish Rock Radio including social media, press, and website